 Dr Amrita D'SouzaClinical fellow in medical microbiology and virology, Public Health Wales

-Speaker(s): Professor Philippa Matthews, Dr Hilal Al Saffar FRCP
+Speaker(s): Professor Philippa Matthews FRCP, Dr Hilal Al Saffar FRCP

 The Lady Estelle Wolfson lecture: scaling up hepatitis B treatment to reach global elimination targets – 300 million reasons